THE CRAIG SCHOOL | 3RD GRADE | IRVINE, CA

 Now enrolling for 2026–27.

 By 3rd grade, school stops being about showing up and starts being about performing.
 Reading independently.
 Writing multi-sentence responses.
 Staying organized.
-For kids with ASDS, ASD and executive functioning challenges, this is often when the gap first appears.

 And 3rd grade is not too late to fix it.